farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 being `outOfService`.

 From the `ExceptionalContingency` / `OutOfRangeContingency` object, the `mRID` is used as the contingency's identifier.
-Besides, and the `EquipmentOperator` is converted to a friendly name and concatenated with the `name` to create the contingency's name (if the TSO is missing, only the name is used; if the name is missing, the `mRID` will be used instead).
+Besides, the `EquipmentOperator` is converted to a friendly name and concatenated with the `name` to create the contingency's name (if the TSO is missing, only the name is used; if the name is missing, the `mRID` will be used instead).
 Finally, the `ContingencyEquipment`'s `Equipment` is used as the contingency's network element.